Robert Daniel Lawrence: Early life

-Diabetic patient
+Living with diabetes

 Lawrence was initially controlled on a rigid diet and the eye infection settled, but was left permanently impaired vision in that eye.
 He abandoned the idea of a career in surgery and worked in the King's College Hospital Chemical Pathology Department under a Dr G. A. Harrison.
 Despite his gloomy prognosis and ill-health, he managed to conduct enough research to write his MD thesis.
 A little later, in the expectation that he had only a short time to live, and not wishing to die at home causing upset to his family, he moved to Florence and set up in practice there.
 In the winter of 1922–23, his diabetes deteriorated badly after an attack of bronchitis and the end of his life seemed nigh.

-In early-1922, Banting, Best, Collip and Macleod in Toronto, Canada made the discovery and isolation of insulin.
+In early-1922, Frederick Banting, Charles Best, James Collip and John Macleod in Toronto, Canada, made the discovery and isolation of insulin.
 Supplies were initially in short supply and slow to reach the UK, but in May 1923, Harrison cabled Lawrence – "I've got insulin – it works – come back quick".
-By this point, Lawrence was weak and disabled by peripheral neuritis and with great difficulty; drove across the continent and reached King's College Hospital on 28 May 1923.
+By this point, Lawrence was weak and disabled by peripheral neuritis and, with great difficulty, drove across the continent and reached King's College Hospital on 28 May 1923.
 Following some preliminary tests, he received his first insulin injection on 31 May.
 Lawrence's life was saved and he spent two months in hospital recovering and learning all about insulin.
-He was then appointed Chemical Pathologist at King's College Hospital and devoted the rest of his life to the care and welfare of diabetic patients.
+He was then appointed Chemical Pathologist at King's College Hospital and devoted the rest of his life to the care and welfare of people living with diabetes.